Toronto

 ABOUT THE AUTHOR

 Talia Ricci is a TV, radio and web reporter at CBC Toronto.
 She enjoys covering offbeat human interest stories and exposing social justice issues.
 Talia is also an avid traveller and photographer.
 Her photography has appeared in various publications and exhibits.
-She lives in Toronto's east end where she enjoys reading and going on long walks to discover the beauty in the city.
+She lives in Toronto's west end where she enjoys reading and going on long walks to discover the beauty in the city.